-History reveals that many "modern" innovations were often part of a landscape from deeper time.
+History reveals that many "modern" innovations were often part of a landscape from a deeper time.

 Pavé set gems were "introduced" in the early part of the 20th century - a near miracle with the nearly invisibly set gems nestled against one another.
 The metal was non-existent or so it seemed to the observer.